exoplatform/developer.exoplatform.org/README.md

     bundle install

-3. In order to get a server up and running with your Jekyll site, run:

-    jekyll serve --watch --drafts

-and then browse to <http://localhost:4000>.

-4. In order to update jekyll and related :
+3. In order to update jekyll and related in the future :

     bundle update

 ## How to create a new post ?

+    rake post title="A Title"
+    rake post title="A Title" date="2012-02-09"
+    rake post title="A Title" tags=[tag1,tag2]
+    rake post title="A Title" category="category"
-    rake post title="A Title" [date="2012-02-09"]
+    rake post title="A Title" date="2012-02-09" tags=[tag1,tag2] category="category"

 ## How to create a new page ?